Trevor H. Kaye, MD

 Family genealogy is an interest.

-• Movies: [but with a few exceptions usually not horror, sci-fi or martial arts] and some of my favorites include: Casablanca (which I saw on the "BIG" screen on its 70th. anniversary); The Godfather.1+2 [but not 3]; When Harry Met Sally; Annie Hall; Goodfellas; Apocalypse Now; Dr Zhivago; The Big Chill; Pulp Fiction; Gloomy Sunday; Out of Africa; Love Actually; and others I have seen and enjoyed include: The Departed; The Lives of Others; The Namesake; The Black Book; Eastern Promises; Michael Clayton; American Gangster; Atonement; No Country for Old Men; Charlie Wilson's War; The Kite Runner; The Counterfeiters; The Visitor; Slumdog Millionaire; Milk; The Reader; Doubt; The Wrestler; The Hangover; The Hurt Locker; Winter's Bone; Julie and Julia; Invictus; Up in the Air; Its Complicated; An Education; A Single Man; Crazy Heart; The Town; Today's Special; The Social Network; True Grit; The King's Speech; Black Swan; The Fighter; Win Win; Bridesmaids; The Help; Moneyball; Stupid Crazy Love; Hugo (in 3D); The Girl with the Dragon Tattoo; Midnight in Paris; War Horse; The Artist; A Separation; The Descendants; The Hunger Games; The Best Exotic Marigold Hotel; The Intouchables; Argo; Skyfall; The Silver Lining Playbook; The Sessions; Django - Unchained; Zero Dark Thirty; Searching for Sugar Man; The Way, Way Back; Fruitvale Station; Captain Phillips; Gravity; American Hustle; 12 Years a Slave; The Butler; August: Osage County; Dallas Buyers Club; Philomena; Chef; The 100 foot Journey; Gone Girl; The Judge; Unbroken; The Imitation Game; The Theory of Everything; Whiplash; Spy; Wild; The Martian: Bridge of Spies; Spotlight; Creed; Brooklyn; Come Hell or High Water; Allied; Nocturnal Animals; Arrival; Manchester By The Sea; Fences; Hacksaw Ridge; The Big Sick; Baby Driver; Dunkirk; Darkest Hour; Three Billboards Outside Ebbing, MI; Get Out; The Shape of Water; A Star is Born; Bohemian Rhapsody; Bodyguard (series on Netflix); The Marvelous Mrs. Maisel (series 1+2 on Amazon Prime); A Place To Call Home (series on AcornTV); Peaky Blinders (series on Netflix); Goliath (series 1 on Amazon Prime); Sneaky Pete (series on Amazon Prime); The Crown (series on Netflix); The Night Of (series on HBO); The Night Manager (series on AMC); Outlander (series on Starz); Fargo (series on FX); Narcos - Mexico (series on Netflix); House of Cards (series on Netflix); Downton Abbey (series on Masterpiece Theater); Homeland (series on Showtime).
+• Movies: [but with a few exceptions usually not horror, sci-fi or martial arts] and some of my favorites include: Casablanca (which I saw on the "BIG" screen on its 70th. anniversary); The Godfather.1+2 [but not 3]; When Harry Met Sally; Annie Hall; Goodfellas; Apocalypse Now; Dr Zhivago; The Big Chill; Pulp Fiction; Gloomy Sunday; Out of Africa; Love Actually; and others I have seen and enjoyed include: The Departed; The Lives of Others; The Namesake; The Black Book; Eastern Promises; Michael Clayton; American Gangster; Atonement; No Country for Old Men; Charlie Wilson's War; The Kite Runner; The Counterfeiters; The Visitor; Slumdog Millionaire; Milk; The Reader; Doubt; The Wrestler; The Hangover; The Hurt Locker; Winter's Bone; Julie and Julia; Invictus; Up in the Air; Its Complicated; An Education; A Single Man; Crazy Heart; The Town; Today's Special; The Social Network; True Grit; The King's Speech; Black Swan; The Fighter; Win Win; Bridesmaids; The Help; Moneyball; Stupid Crazy Love; Hugo (in 3D); The Girl with the Dragon Tattoo; Midnight in Paris; War Horse; The Artist; A Separation; The Descendants; The Hunger Games; The Best Exotic Marigold Hotel; The Intouchables; Argo; Skyfall; The Silver Lining Playbook; The Sessions; Django - Unchained; Zero Dark Thirty; Searching for Sugar Man; The Way, Way Back; Fruitvale Station; Captain Phillips; Gravity; American Hustle; 12 Years a Slave; The Butler; August: Osage County; Dallas Buyers Club; Philomena; Chef; The 100 foot Journey; Gone Girl; The Judge; Unbroken; The Imitation Game; The Theory of Everything; Whiplash; Spy; Wild; The Martian: Bridge of Spies; Spotlight; Creed; Brooklyn; Come Hell or High Water; Allied; Nocturnal Animals; Arrival; Manchester By The Sea; Fences; Hacksaw Ridge; The Big Sick; Baby Driver; Dunkirk; Darkest Hour; Three Billboards Outside Ebbing, MI; Get Out; The Shape of Water; A Star is Born; Bohemian Rhapsody; Blackkklansman; The Green Book; Once upon a time in Hollywood; The Irishman; Knives Out; Richard Jewell; Parasite; 1917; The Two Popes; CODA; The Tender Bar; Where the Crawdads Sing; Air; The Holdovers; Oppenheimer; American Fiction; The Amateur; Mending the Line; The Life List; A Gentleman in Moscow (series); Mare of Easttown (7 episodes on HBO Max); The Undoing (6 episodes on HBO); The Queen's Gambit (limited series on Netflix); Tehran series; Schitt's Creek series; Chernobyl; Jack Ryan (series 1+2); Shtisel series; Ozark series; Bodyguard series; The Marvelous Mrs. Maisel series 1+2; A Place To Call Home (series on AcornTV); Peaky Blinders series; Goliath (series 1); Sneaky Pete series; The Crown series ; The Night Of series; The Night Manager series; Outlander series; Fargo series; House of Cards series; Downton Abbey (series on Masterpiece Theater and more recently the movies); Homeland series; The Bureau series; Call my Agent series; The Slow Horses series; Bad Sisters series; Ted Lasso series; Yellowstone series (including 1882 and 1923); The Night Agent series; Shrinking series; Borgen series; The Diplomat series; The Bear series;

 • Music: [especially classic R&R (Pink Floyd, Led Zeppelin), Motown (Smokey, Aretha, Gladys, Temps, Tops) and Soul (Sam, Otis, Marvin, Wilson)

-• People I got emotional about when I saw them: Muhammad Ali...
+• Person I got emotional about when I saw him: Muhammad Ali...

 • Things I can't stand: racism, bigotry, extremism, bullies, people who take themselves too seriously (and that includes some doctors!).....